ibm-cloud-docs/cloud-native/overview.md

 These UNIX commands each perform distinctly different tasks, and you can chain them together regardless of programming language or quantity of code.

-## Polyglot applications: choosing the right tool for the job
+## Polyglot applications - Choosing the right tool for the job
 {: #polyglot-apps}

 Polyglot is a frequently cited benefit of microservice-based architectures.
-On one hand, the ability to choose the appropriate language or data store for the function a service is providing can be very powerful, and can bring a lot of efficiency.
+On one hand, the ability to choose the appropriate language or data store for the function a service is providing can be powerful and can bring increased efficiency.
 On the other hand, the use of obscure technologies can complicate long-term maintenance and inhibit the movement of developers between teams.

 Create a balance between the two by creating a list of supported technologies to choose from at the outset, with a defined policy for extending the list with new technologies over time.
 Ensure that non-functional or regulatory requirements like maintainability, auditability, and data security can be satisfied, while preserving agility and supporting innovation through experimentation.